uthcode/learntosolveit/source/techcourage.rst

 ::

-    © Copyright 1996 Sun Microsystems, Inc. Perspectives, a new and parallel series to the Sun Microsystems Laboratories Technical Report Series, is published by Sun Microsystems Laboratories, a division of Sun Microsystems, Inc. Printed in U.S.A.
+    |copy| Copyright 1996 Sun Microsystems, Inc. Perspectives, a new and
+    parallel series to the Sun Microsystems Laboratories Technical Report Series, is published by Sun Microsystems Laboratories, a division of Sun Microsystems, Inc. Printed in U.S.A.
 Unlimited copying without fee is permitted provided that the copies are not made nor distributed for direct commercial advantage, and credit to the source is given.
 Otherwise, no part of this work covered by copyright hereon may be reproduced in any form or by any means graphic, electronic, or mechanical, including photocopying, recording, taping, or storage in an information retrieval system, without the prior written permission of the copyright owner.
 TRADEMARKS Sun, Sun Microsystems, and the Sun logo are trademarks or registered trademarks of Sun Microsystems, Inc. UNIX is a registered trademark in the United States and other countries, exclusively licensed through X/Open Company, Ltd. All SPARC trademarks, including the SCD Compliant Logo, are trademarks or registered trademarks of SPARC International, Inc. SPARCstation, SPARCserver, SPARCengine, SPARCworks, and SPARCompiler are licensed exclusively to Sun Microsystems, Inc. All other product names mentioned herein are the trademarks of their respective owners.
 For information regarding the SunLabs Perspectives Series, contact Jeanie Treichel, Editor-in-Chief <jeanie.treichel@eng.sun.com>.
-For distribution issues, contact
+For distribution issues,
-    Amy Tashbook Hall, Assistant Editor <amy.hall@eng.sun.com>.
+    contact Amy Tashbook Hall, Assistant Editor <amy.hall@eng.sun.com>.

 Editor's Notes